MasoniteFramework/docs/views.md

 ## Passing Data to Views

 A lot of the time we’ll need to pass in data to our views.
-This data is passed in with a dictionary that contains a key which is the variable that the view will use as well as the value.
+This data is passed in with a dictionary that contains a key which is the variable that the view will with the corresponding value.
 We can pass data to the function like so:

 ```python
 def show(self, Request):
     return view('dashboard', {'id': Request.param('id')})
 ```

-**Remember that by passing in values like `Request` to the controller method, we can retrieve objects from the IOC container.
+**Remember that by passing in parameters like **`Request`** to the controller method, we can retrieve objects from the IOC container.
 Read more about the IOC container in the "Service Container" documentation.**

 This will send a variable named `id` to the view which can then be rendered like: